tytydraco/yessleep/out/The_Tree.md

 One picture always stuck with me the most; it must have been taken around the latter half of the 19^(th) century.
 It was of an old logging crew.
 They had begun to cut down a giant redwood tree, creating a massive open wedge in the side of this living giant.
 At some point, they decided to stop to pose for a photo.
 Probably fifteen to twenty men sat or stood in the wedge they had cut away.
 I had always imagined myself sitting there with them until hearing a crack, being crushed by this ancient giant as a final act of defiance against those who worked so hard to destroy it.
 Of course, this probably didn’t happen to those men in that photo, but the idea stuck with me, as did the discomfort and fear at the idea.

-As I stared hard out my window, this fear instinctively rushed back as terror.
+As I stared hard out my window, this fear instinctively rushed back within a wave of nauseating confusion.
 Not more than two feet from the window was the trunk of a giant willow.

 I jolted awake at my desk, knocking my chair back in the process.
 My computer screen glowed dimly, exacerbating the darkness of the surrounding room.
 I walked over and turned the lights on.
 Looking out the window, I could see that the wind had died down.
 With the light from inside and the darkness outside, I could only see the trunk of the willow sitting its normal 25 yards out from the window.